New York Like a Native

 Are bathrooms available on the tours?

 For private tours, we can usually find a bathroom (library, museum, park), though you may have to buy something at a cafe.
 For large group tours, I discuss a bathroom stop with the tour planners.
-My infrequent public tours may include a bathroom stop.
-In any case, I strongly encourage attendees to prepare.
+Always take advantage of bathroom options before the tour, as well.

 Are the tours appropriate for children?

-They're not geared to children, though I can try to adapt them.
-Over the years, several energetic and curious kids/teens have enjoyed them.
-(And some kids didn't.)
-Remember, tours typically last at least 2.5 hours.
-Rarely have people brought small children or babies; please check with me first.
+They're not geared to children, though I can adapt them.
+Over the years, several energetic and curious kids/teens have enjoyed them, especially when they "get" that I'm not testing them with my questions, just trying to prompt their observations.
+Remember, tours typically last 2-2.5 hours.
+Rarely do people bring small children or babies; please check with me first.

 Why can't we reserve a specific time via an immediate online link?